 Avree Klungland is a sophomore at BSU.
 She is exploring the Public Health major in hopes of making a positive impact on many lives and the environment.
 She is a Montana-native and an outdoors enthusiast.
 In her spare time she enjoys hiking, reading, and staying active.

 Aaron has been in college for nearly ten years, and at Boise State since the Fall of 2014.
 He majors in Sociology, with a number of undeclared minors.
 He is a member of the Inter Mountain Social Research Laboratory cohort at BSU.
 He is also an officer in the Philosophy club, and a burgeoning postmodern skeptic philosopher.
 His interests include role playing, game studies, and writing prose & poetry.

-Savannah Willits is a junior at Boise State majoring in Urban Studies and Community Development.
-She is a Boise-native, and believes she couldn't live without a desert nearby.
-Savannah plans to attend graduate school to study urban informatics.
+Savannah Willits is a senior at Boise State majoring in Urban Studies and Community Development, and minoring in economics.
+Savannah plans to attend graduate school to study international urban planning.
 She is passionate about cultivating community and learning from others at the Ethos Project.
-Savannah other interests include volunteering at the Intensive English Program, concerts at the knitting factory, attending local poetry slams, and brunch with friends.
+Savannah other interests include volunteering at the Intensive English Program, concerts at the knitting factory, and brunch with friends.